People need to make their own choices. You can’t force people to make the right ones.posted about 4 years ago

 When hautebyhayley reaches 200 Chic Points, she will be in the Style Council!

 I’m hypoglycemic, and can’t physically have anything with sugars, so yes, they should be banned.
-There is not one reason health wise to keep them, and people need to learn to love healthy beneficial foods!posted over 3 years ago
+There is not one reason health wise to keep them, and people need to learn to love healthy beneficial foods!posted almost 4 years ago